Zyro is a speed and affordability-focused website builder. That’s an ideal combo for solopreneurs and small businesses looking to go online.

 Zyro website plans

-Whereas, the Unleashed plan rids you of those storage and bandwidth limits and adds all of the extra marketing features, plus a free domain name for a year.
-It’s a solid option for small businesses looking for a budget-conscious pick.
-After all, it’s only a dollar more, coming in at $3.90 a month.
+The cheapest Website plan rids you of any storage and bandwidth limits and adds all of the advanced marketing tools, plus a free custom domain name for a year.
+It's a solid option for small businesses looking for a budget-conscious pick.
+After all, it's only a dollar more, coming in at $2.69 a month.

 Zyro eCommerce plans

-Zyro also has two eCommerce-capable options: what’s so different about them?
+Zyro also has 2 eCommerce-capable options: what's so different about them?

-The eCommerce+ plans adds all of the above, plus will you an opportunity to build your store in multiple languages, as well as add abandoned cart recovery, or product filters.
+Now the Advanced Store plan adds all of the above, plus will you an opportunity to build your store in multiple languages, as well as add abandoned cart recovery, automatic tax calculations, and product filters: this is an excellent option for advanced users.
+Especially considering, that you can sell unlimited products.

-And yes – it’s excellent value all around.
-Shopify’s plans start at $29/month, while eCommerce-capable Wix plan starts at $23.
-Squarespace offers one at just $18 a month, but that will also include a 3% transaction fee.
+And yes – it's excellent value all around.
+Shopify's plans start at $29.00/month, while eCommerce-capable Wix plan starts at $23.
+Squarespace offers one at just $23.00 a month, but that will also include a 3% transaction fee.

 So overall, Zyro offers seriously good value for the money: and even the cheapest plans have plenty of features to be entirely useful.
 Five stars.
 Good start!